In essence, Gatlinburg’s economy is built upon a three-legged stool of tourism commerce.

 7. Tennessee Jed’s

-This restaurant is a sandwich shop on the strip open from 8 am to 3 pm (hours may vary) and is designed to serve breakfast and lunch for people who have other things planned in the day.
+This restaurant is a sandwich shop on the strip that is designed to serve lunch and early dinner for people who have other things planned in the day.

 If Subway’s people are sandwich artists, the folks at Tennessee Jed’s are Van Goghs.